-At Drumbeat School we take contextual safeguarding very seriously.
+At Drumbeat we take contextual safeguarding very seriously.
 If colleagues have concerns or become aware of circumstances within school where young people are currently experiencing or are at risk of harm, please report to the DSL using the concerns form.
 A decision will then be made by the Senior Leadership Team about the potential need to carry out a school assessment.

 Safeguarding Policy

+Saleguarding Folicy

 Adopted

 Signed by

+Headteacher Date:

-Headteacher Chair of Governors Date: Date:
+Chair of Governors Date:

-Next review date: